joesan/plant-simulator/README.md

 ![PowerPlant Command and Control](https://github.com/joesan/plant-simulator/blob/master/streaming_telemetry.png)

+With that little picture above, I hope you are interested to try the application!
 The instructions given below will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites